 Although remote work has its perks, it can be difficult to communicate and build relationships.

 A survey of 1,000 new remote employees showed that 61 percent thought they’d be able to build better relationships in an office.
 Another study revealed that 51 percent of remote workers had concerns about having a limited connection with their colleagues.
 These are valid concerns.
-However, there are ways to build better relationships with your colleagues while working remotely.
+However, there are ways to build better relationships with your team while working remotely.

 This article breaks down how remote workers can start building better relationships in the workplace.